 Lessons from an apprentice writer

 My mother was responsible for my writing: she taught me my first words.
-The first memory that I had, in contact with words and letters, happened when I walked with her in a street and I warned a seller of a grocery who wrote an incorrect word on a paper to announce products.
+The first memory that I had, in contact with words and letters, happened when I walked with her on a street and warned a grocery seller, who wrote an incorrect word on a paper to announce products.
 The second memory, when my mother put old newspaper leaves on the floor of the kitchen to keep it clean, and I sat on the floor and started reading the headlines.

 The reader was born into this magic world of signs.
 Then, poems and prose materialised as woodworking of graphite, an art of pencil, paper, and letters, images came from the imagination.

 Interpretation is emotion.
-It is not a mechanical attitude because it embraces everything that we understand, imagine and it is a way to enfold people however the lacking of emotion is also contagious.
+It is not a mechanical attitude because it embraces everything that we understand, imagine, and it is a way to enfold people; however, the lack of emotion is also contagious.

 The organization of words can change discourses and lives, believe me.
-Sometimes, the art of word is a way to conduct people.
+Sometimes, the art of words is a way to influence people.
 If we read or listen to familiar discourses from relationships, from our friends, they are more comfortable.
-But if we read and try to understand others, may be they become our enemies.
-Reading is putting ourselves against our comfortable places.
+But if we read and try to understand others, maybe they will become our enemies.
+Reading is putting ourselves against our comfort places.

-When I was a kid I read the words sitting on the floor.
-Now, I understand them but I’m ready to defeat my thoughts using my reading.
-Sometimes, warriors need to go back to their spas to look for friendly reading like religious men look for their holy books and losers look for help, and self-helping.
-Each one has his comfort zone.
+When I was a kid, I read the words sitting on the floor.
+Now, I understand them, but I’m ready to defeat my thoughts using my reading.
+Sometimes, warriors need to go back to their spas to look for friendly reading like religious men look for their holy books, and losers look for help, and self-help.
+Each one has their comfort zone.

 But, the look that seeks words has to look for the silence and the noise from the streets.

-In this confused world, our readings have to go further and overcome the limit of papers and the limit of posts on social media.
+In this confused world, our readings have to go further and overcome the limits of papers and the limits of posts on social media.
 Playing with words is amazing.

-Then, if you want to understand the world you have to check friendly and bad spaces.
-If you want to propose challenges in uncomfortable places you will abandon the safe boat but you will learn to swim.
+Then, if you want to understand the world, you have to check the friendly or unfriendly spaces.
+If you want to propose challenges in uncomfortable places, you will abandon the safe boat, but you will learn to swim.

 Photo from: Foto de Green Chameleon en Unsplash